 Trying to keep the situation under control, designers augment hypervisors with additional security functions that are intended to fight new threats.
 This functionality can set an additional security layer threats attempt to compromise (for example, sandboxing of individual drivers [6] or even running the whole hypervisor in an additional VM [4]).
 Another way to fight malicious activities is sanitizing the internal structures of (possibly already compromised) hypervisor as in [29] thus mitigating the malicious actions.
 In any case, once a threat captures the system, the latter faces severe danger, possibly crashing.

 Here comes our novelty.
 Admitting that threats evolve faster than the corresponding defense mechanisms, we shift the focus from preventing/mitigating of malicious activities to building a system that is capable of recovering gracefully after threat attacks and regaining stable behavior.
 We refer to recovery as the existence of (at least) the possibility for restarting from an initial (stable) state.
 Graceful recovery is a recovery that tries to keep the system requirements during convergence and converge fast to a stable state, possibly by rolling back (or forward) restarting the system from the stable state that is nearest in the execution history (which can be built by snapshotting and consistency checks prior to reloading).
-In contrast to proactive defense, this approach does not require the security logic to be guided by threat-specific behavior and thus can be easily adapted to new threats.
+Tolerating threats fits our approach into the intrusion-tolerant concept as in [31].

 We also leverage on the solid background in the area of self-stabilizing systems.
 Following [9, 12, 10, 11] a system is self-stabilizing if every of its executions always ends up in a stable state after a finite number of steps no matter what state it is initialized in.
 Stable (also called safe) states are distinguished from unstable ones solely through the concrete application logic, namely, any system execution that starts in a stable state exhibits the desired application (also called task) behavior.